Venezuela's vice president says he's target of assassination plot

 That had raised the possibility of supporters clashing in the streets, but the opposition subsequently decided to hold a meeting instead at a large hall in eastern Caracas.

+Showing images of a fracas at that event, state TV said opposition supporters punched and hassled a crew, leaving one cameraman with a broken collar-bone.
+Authorities later said three suspects linked to the trouble had been arrested.

 In the city center, three separate marches by Chavez supporters converged on the 23 de Enero neighborhood, which was named after the day Jimenez was toppled from power.
-The demonstrations were smaller than other protests held in recent months.
+The demonstrations were smaller than other rallies in recent months.

-Wearing a red and white tracksuit and speaking from the stage, former bus driver Maduro said the words the opposition used about him and Cabello - an ex-army buddy of Chavez - betrayed their disdain for Venezuela’s poor.
+Wearing a red and white tracksuit and speaking from the stage, former bus driver Maduro said opposition supporters’ derogatory terms for him and Cabello - an ex-army buddy of Chavez - betrayed their disdain for Venezuela’s poor.

+“They say ‘We must get rid of that little lieutenant and that bus driver,'” Maduro told the crowd, many of whom waved posters of Chavez or wore T-shirts with an image of his eyes.